halmasieh/Mapping_Earthquakes/README.md

 ## Summary
-This project is summarized as follows, using JavaScript's Leaflet library along with the Mapbox API to create visualizations of earthquake data from the U.S. Geographical Survey:
+Using JavaScript's Leaflet library along with the Mapbox API to create visualizations of earthquake data from the U.S. Geographical Survey, this project is summarized as follows:

 1- Add tectonic plate data to the map
  - Using d3.json()